centrifugal/centrifuge-dart/README.md

 ## Usage in background

-When mobile application goes to background there are many OS-specific limitations for established persistent connections.
-Thus in most cases you need to disconnect from a server when app moves to background and connect again when app goes to foreground.
+When a mobile application goes to the background there are OS-specific limitations for established persistent connections - which can be silently closed shortly.
+Thus in most cases you need to disconnect from a server when app moves to the background and connect again when app goes to the foreground.

 ## Feature matrix